So you're a homeowner. What's your next move?

 It's a good idea to make any prepayments you can while your rate is low, as a way to lower your mortgage amount at renewal time.
 And if you're able, build some savings between now and renewal time to further help your situation upon renewal.

-Variable Rate Mortgage: It's a different story if you have a variable rate mortgage, in which case your interest rate would go up as rates rise, and your monthly payments would increase as a result.
+Variable Rate Mortgage: It's a different story if you have a variable rate mortgage, in which case your interest rate would go up as rates rise, and your monthly payments might also increase as a result.

 The Federal Government has already started helping Canadians prepare for a rising rate scenario, however.
 If you got your mortgage in 2018 or afterwards, you would have had to pass a stress test when you applied.
 Your lender would have checked to make sure you could afford a higher interest rate, which ideally would demonstrate that you can handle higher payments as interest rates climb.